Medical Loans Basics: Should You Get a Medical Loan?

 1. What Is the Annual Percentage Rate (APR)

-In the same way the interest in a savings account can help you save money faster, the interest rate on a loan can make a huge difference in how much money you will pay monthly and how much it will cost you.
+In the same way the interest in a savings account can help you grow your savings faster, the interest rate on a loan can make a huge difference in how much money you will pay monthly and how much it will cost you.
 It may also impact your ability to pay off your loan.
 A really low-interest rate may be as low as 5-6%, but many medical loans have interest rates in the ballpark of 20%-30%.
 When you have a very high interest rate, you will take much longer to pay down your debt, especially if your payments are small and the loan term is a long one.

 2. Interest-Free Periods and Origination Costs

 Origination costs are one time charges that the lender may charge for processing the loan.
 The charge can be a few hundred dollars (or more) and usually depends on the value of the loan.
 It will be a percentage of the loan value.
 The origination cost is often taken straight out of the loan but is included in APR calculations.
 So for example, if you take a $5000 loan and the origination charge is $200, you will only get $4800 not the full $5000 (even though your loan was for $5000).
 Find out if your loan will have origination charges, what percentage it will be and how it works.
+In some cases, you may want to borrow more to offset a shortage in loaned funds due to the origination fee.

 3.Variable or Fixed Interest Rate